josephburkhart/TRAC-Collation/README.md

     -  `url`: the address of the TRAC webpage that you want to collate data from, including the `https://` - for example, `https://tracreports.org/phptools/immigration/mpp4/`.
     - `filename`: the name of the HDF file (including the `.hdf` extension) you want the collated data to be saved in.
 Currently, only HDF file output is supported.
     - `axes`: the names of the three data axes you want to collate.
 In the final output dataest, values from the first two will be used as hierarchical indices, while values for the third will be used as columns.
 Support for more than three axes might be added later.
+    - `headless`: whether or not to run your browser in headless mode, which hides the window.
+    - `optimize`: whether or not to optimize the data traversal path to minimize the number of clicks and waits.
   - To run from the command line, ensure that your conda environment is active and that `collate.py` is in your current directory.
 There are three ways to run `collate.py` from the command line:
     - `python collate.py` runs the script with the standalone parameters.
     - `python collate.py <options>` runs the script with options.
 The user will then be prompted for the arguments individually.
 Options are: